GeekFiftyFive/Stog.js/example/markdown/Post1.md

-# This Is a Post Written In Markdown
+# This Title's Got Punctuation!

 ## Heading 1